Our vision for East Surrey is a healthy, happy, and equitable place, where people are supported to be independent, live well and stay well.

-Our five key priorities for the people of East Surrey are:
+Our six key priorities for the people of East Surrey are:

 - Making sure that access to our Urgent and Emergency Care services – such as in an emergency – is simpler and working to get patients discharged quicker after a hospital stay